Waimakariri Sustainable Living Info

 ECan alphabetical list of clean air authorised solid-fuel burners (wood and pellet).

-LEARN MORE about eco-building and reducing power bills using our Sustainable Living Learning Guides (once you’re registered)
+LEARN MORE about eco-building and reducing power bills using two of our Sustainable Living Learning Guides (once you’re registered)

 The section above covers much of this topic - on renovations or new build, but there is plenty you can do to make an existing home warmer and drier, and reduce winter power bills.
 See the Sustainable Living Energy learning guide to learn more.